Cam-4587/TechTalk/README.md

 ## Imagery

 Static images are used as placeholder images for users profiles and their blog posts if an image hasn't been chosen.
-The about us page has a static image that is the same image as the the placeholder image for users blog posts.
+The about us page has a static image that is the same image as the placeholder image for users blog posts.

 A map is presented on the contact page to identify Techtalks location.